menu

 Energy Shield

-The same can be said for Energy Shield (ES).
-ES is similar to life, as it essentially increases your Health pool, but, it regenerates differently.
-Life can be recovered with Flasks and continuously over time with Life Regeneration.
-ES will regenerate quickly if you haven’t taken damage recently.
-(There are sources of ES Regeneration that will let it continuously regenerate)
+Energy Shield is similar to Life, as it essentially increases your Health pool, but it regenerates differently.
+Life can be recovered with Flasks and continuously over time with Life Regeneration, but Energy Shield will fully regenerate over 8 seconds if you haven't lost any ES for the last 4 seconds (by default)

-Another difference is that Chaos Damage bypasses Energy Shield.
-However, Chaos Inoculation (a Keystone) allows you to be immune to Chaos Damage at the cost of reducing your Life to 1.
+Another difference is that Chaos Damage deals twice as much damage to Energy Shield, but Bleeding and Poison bypass it entirely to damage your Life.
+However, Chaos Inoculation, a Keystone on the Passive Tree, allows you to be immune to Chaos Damage at the cost of reducing your Life to 1.
 This is how some characters focus only on Energy Shield instead of Life.

 Armour and Evasion

-Lastly, let’s briefly cover Armour and Evasion.
-Armour will mitigate physical damage based on the amount of damage and amount of Armour you have.
-Evasion, like it sounds, will provide a chance to evade damage completely.
+Armour will mitigate Physical damage based on the amount of damage and amount of Armour your character has

 Damage Types